steve-a/pdsnd_github/README.md

 Bikeshare Data

 ### Description
-Reads a data file and returns useful info about bikesharing in various cities.
+Takes user input for a City (choice of 3) and some time filtering.
+Reads the necessary data file, filters accordingly, then outputs various statistics regarding bikesharing in the chosen city.

 ### Files used
 chicago.csv newyorkcity.csv washington.csv